The handsome mechanical winder,

 his stiff worn wood glossed over,

-lifted a wire rod,to send his arm
+lifts wire rod,to send his arm

 on its clinical mission,each time